What is the NZCS about?

 The NZCS was founded in 1981

-as an institute under the University of Suriname.
+as an institute from the University of Suriname.
 Its main tasks are to manage a

 reference collection of the fauna of Suriname, to engage in educational

 activities and to carry out research.
 The NZCS became active in research in 1987